Introduction to Distillation

 What are the Differences between Molecular Distillation and Fractional Distillation?

 Fractional distillation is a separation method that separates different substances with different boiling points from the mixtures by heating the mixtures.
-Molecular distillation is a liquid-liquid separation method that separate different molecules with different weights.
+Molecular distillation is a liquid-liquid separation method that separates different molecules with different weights.
 The differences between molecular distillation and fractional distillation are as follows:

 1. Fractional distillation separates substances according to their different boiling points.
 However, molecular distillation separates substances according to their different weights.